This article contains Amazon affiliate links, see my full disclosure

 5 Fortnite beginner tips for solo players

-- Wait as long as possible to drop from the Battle Bus
+2. Wait as long as possible to drop off the Battle Bus

 The Battle Bus’ horn will honk as soon as you’re able to drop from it onto the map below, but resist the urge to join the crowd of players who leap from it ASAP.
 Instead wait until there are about 3 seconds to go before the Battle Bus reaches the end of its flight path, and then leap out.

 You’ll have little to no players to compete with for landing spots which means there’s a smaller chance of getting gunned in the face in your first two minutes.